patperry/old-r-frame/README.md

 ### Indexing and slicing

-You can index a dataset just like a `data.frame`, and you can also index or slice a dataset by key.
+Index a dataset just like a `data.frame`, or use key values to index or slice.

 ```r